Black Dynamite: Comic books

 A one-shot was released by Ape Entertainment in April 2011, written by Brian Ash, with art by Jun LoFamia and colors by J.M.
 Ringuet.

 IDW Publishing released a four-issue miniseries between December 2013 and August 2014.
 Written by Brian Ash, with art by Ron Wimberly and inks by Sal Buscema.

 Animated series

 An animated series spin-off of the film for Cartoon Network's nighttime programming block Adult Swim was announced shortly after its release.
 Produced by Ars Nova alongside Titmouse, Inc. and Cartoon Network Studios, it was cancelled after two seasons.
+Like the film, it was also well received.

 Web series

 In 2013, Chris Hardwick's Nerdist News released a series of short videos titled Black Dynamite Model Citizen on their YouTube channel.
 The video series is a parody of Japanese variety show sketches, featuring a Japanese-speaking Black Dynamite mannequin teaching the value of respect among other things to former WWE wrestlers, MMA fighters and American Gladiators athletes.
 Special guests include Roddy Piper, Chavo Guerrero Jr., Chris Masters, Daniel Puder, John Hennigan, Tank Abbott, Josh Barnett, and Kimo Leopoldo.